 - The building blocks of neural networks, including neurons, weights, and activation functions

 - How the building blocks are used in layers to create networks

 - How networks are trained from example data

 Kick-start your project with my new book Deep Learning With Python, including step-by-step tutorials and the Python source code files for all examples.

 Crash Course Overview

-We are going to cover a lot of ground very quickly in this post.
+This post will cover a lot of ground very quickly.
 Here is an idea of what is ahead: